psnaz/bilingual-mama/TESTING.md

 The below online validation tools were used to validate the project pages to ensure that there were no syntax errors in the project.

 ### HTML Validator
-See the screenshot below for HTML code test results run with [HTML Validator.](https://validator.w3.org/)
+See the screenshot below for HTML code test results run with [HTML Validator.](https://validator.w3.org/) No errors detected.

 ![html-testing.png](./docs/images/html-testing.png)

 ### CSS Validator
-See the screenshot below for CSS code test results run with [CSS Validator.](https://jigsaw.w3.org/css-validator/)
+See the screenshot below for CSS code test results run with [CSS Validator.](https://jigsaw.w3.org/css-validator/) No errors detected.

 ![css-testing.png](./docs/images/css-testing.png)